John Lilley and Gillie Ltd: History

 In June 1999, Graham Knight was appointed the Managing Director, after eleven years in the position of Sales and Marketing Manager.
 On appointment as M.D. he immediately instigated a programme for re-engineering the existing products.

 The Charente Group, which included Harrison Line, went through some changes in December 2001, which meant that Lilley and Gillie became the major company within the Group.

 The company continues to look for opportunities, and in July 2002 acquired the assets of Thomas Walker & Son Limited, including the products and brand names of Walker Marine, Chernikeeff and Neco.
 December 2002 saw the consolidation of all the manufacturing activities to the larger Birmingham site, with sales, distribution and administration remaining at North Shields.
 Re-engineering of all the Walker branded products has now been carried out to take advantage of improved materials and production methods.

 In June 2004 Lilley & Gillie bought a 50% holding in PC Maritime, the Plymouth-based developer of electronic chart software and associated hardware to marine markets worldwide PC Maritime's core product is Navmaster, an electronic chart system.

 PC Maritime Ltd is a developer and supplier of software, electronic charts and associated hardware to marine markets worldwide.
 Its products include electronic navigation systems, office-based electronic chart applications, type-approved engine room training simulators and electronic chart services.
 An independent British company founded by David and Anne Edmonds in 1987, PC Maritime was the first manufacturer to support the UK Hydrographic Office ARCS product in 1996 and was actively involved in UKHO developments including the ECDIS service trials.
 PC Maritime's customers range from shipowners, shipmanagers, maritime authorities, maritime colleges, coastguards, ports, survey and salvage companies, superyachts and leisure yachtsmen.

 In May 2009 John Lilley & Gillie Ltd established an office in Singapore and subsequently formed John Lilley & Gillie (Singapore)Pte Ltd. Mr Daniel Lim is the Asia Regional Sales Manager and also a Director.
-This move has proved highly successful and enables the company to provide account management and face to face contact with the extremely important client base in the Pacific rim.

 The current Managing Director of John Lilley and Gillie Ltd, Glenn Heathcote, was appointed in September 2006.
 Glenn had spent 12 months at North Shields in 2004 and then was transferred to their sister company DPM (UK) Ltd in Liverpool where he was appointed Managing Director.

 Glenn moved back to the North East, and is also a director of John Lilley & Gillie (Singapore)Pte Ltd.

 In May 2013 the Directors of John Lilley & Gillie Ltd's holding company, (Harrison Maritime), decided to concentrate on the Equipment side of the business and consequently sold the Admiralty Chart agency operation within the group.
 Since then the company has relocated its headquarters to more suitable premises in North Shields and is continuing to innovate and ensure the products continue to meet full compliance with International Maritime regulations and Type Approvals.